 Living on-campus at UConn can be an exciting and rewarding experience for both students and their families.
 We have included links and resources below that will help answer the most frequently asked questions by families of our residents.
 If you can’t find the answer to your question, feel free to email email@example.com.

 Residential Life Staff

 Resident Assistants (RAs) are paraprofessional student staff.
-There are approximately 284 RAs in the residential areas of campus.
+There are over 300 RAs in the residential areas of campus.
 RAs are typically undergraduates, although some are graduate students.
 RAs are located on the residential floor and have re¬ceived special training relative to student needs, campus resources, conflict resolution, and overall University policies and procedures.